-The claims process to be administered by the experienced settlement administrator will be yet more straightforward and manageable than the two processes completed in connection with the previous settlements.
-During the first claims period, the discrete community of farmers who make up the class submitted information about their sales during the relevant time period, which were then used to calculate their share of the settlement proceeds.
+The claims process to be administered by the experienced settlement administrator will be as straightforward and manageable than the processes completed in connection with the previous settlements.
+During the first claims period, the discrete community of farmers who make up the class submitted information about their sales during the relevant time period, which was then used to calculate their share of the settlement proceeds.
 See, e.g., Hefler v.
-Wells Fargo & Company, No. 16-CV-05479-JST, 2018 WL 6619983, at 12 (N.D.
+Wells Fargo & Company, No. 16-CV-05479-JST, 2018 WL 6619983, at \12 (N.D.
 Cal.
 Dec.
 18, 2018) (approving pro rata settlement distribution based on the purchase and sales data provided by class members); Thomas v.
-MagnaChip Semiconductor Corp., No. 14-CV-01160-JST, 2017 WL 4750628, at 8-9 (N.D.
+MagnaChip Semiconductor Corp., No. 14-CV-01160-JST, 2017 WL 4750628, at \8-9 (N.D.
 Cal.
 Oct.
 20, 2017) (same).
 Class members were contacted through a combination of direct mail and publication, and the notice administrator painstakingly verified their identity and status as a Kona farmer.
 See Dkt.
 600 (Supp.
 Decl.
 Jennifer Keough).
-During the second claims process, Settlement Class Members who submitted claims did not even need to do so again, because they had submitted the necessary information and the claims administrator has reviewed, verified, and approved it.
+During the second claims process, Settlement Class Members who submitted claims did not need to do so again, because they had submitted the necessary information and the claims administrator has reviewed, verified, and approved it.
 Settlement Class Members who did not previously make a claim had the opportunity to do so in that second process, resulting in additional claims.
-This time, those new claimants will not need to submit anything further.
-Accordingly, the prior claims processes provides a floor for direct payments to Settlement Class Members.
+The same process was followed for the third claims process, and will be followed again, so that only first-time claimants will need to submit anything; those who submitted information in any of the three prior claims process will not need to do anything further.
+Accordingly, the prior claims processes provide a floor for direct payments to Settlement Class Members.